paps/api-store/store/Instagram Hashtag Collector/Instagram Hashtag Collector.md

-# Know who's talking about what
-Keep an eye on who's talking about the topics that interest you or your business.
-Starting from a hashtag or a list of hashtags, get a list of all the most recent posts on Instragram containing all the relevant info: author, image, number of likes and more.
+# Monitor Instagram data
+So you need to get data from Instagram?
+Just define which hashtags or locations you're interested in.
+This API will collect everything you need from IG's search result page and produce a neat CSV/Excel file.

+This is perfect to monitor what's happening around your **#brand** or **city**.
+Get a detailed report of everything that has been said on these topics and discover new profiles and hashtags to monitor / follow.

 # What will you need? ⚙️
-- **Instagram Hashtag or Spreadsheet URL**: Choose a specific hashtag like `#phantombuster` or enter a spreadsheet URL containing many hashtags
+- **Instagram hashtag, location or Spreadsheet URL**: Choose a specific hashtag beginning with # (like `#phantombuster`) or a location (like `New York, New York`) or enter a spreadsheet URL containing many hashtags
 - **Session cookie (sessionid)**: Your Instagram `sessionid` session cookie (more info below)

 # Which steps to follow?